TD Coliseum: Curling

+Hockey

 AHL and OHL

 The American Hockey League expanded to Copps in 1992 in the form of Vancouver's affiliate, the Hamilton Canucks.
 After two seasons, the team was moved to Syracuse, where they became one of the league's most stable franchises.

 In October 1996, Copps Coliseum became home to the Hamilton Bulldogs of the American Hockey League.
 The Bulldogs, who were the top affiliate of the Edmonton Oilers (1996–2003) and the Montreal Canadiens (2002–2015), brought over 2 million fans to the arena.
 On June 7, 2007, the AHL Hamilton Bulldogs won their first Calder Cup Championship in franchise history at home in Copps Coliseum, defeating the Hershey Bears.

 In 2015, Montreal moved its AHL affiliate to St. John's, and the Ontario Hockey League's Belleville Bulls moved to Hamilton to carry the Bulldogs banner, and Hamilton's traditional black and yellow colours, in the junior league.
 The Bulldogs were the primary tenant in the facility until their move to Brantford became permanent in 2025.

+In January 2026, it was reported that the Bridgeport Islanders, the American Hockey League (AHL) affiliate of the New York Islanders, were planning on moving to Hamilton from Bridgeport.
+On March 31, 2026, the AHL announced that the move had been approved unanimously by the league's board of governors.
+The Hamilton Hammers will play at TD Coliseum and will join the AHL's North Division.